Tank ambush at Kushtia

-The Tank Ambush at Kushtia was a significant but often overlooked battle during the Indo-Pakistani war of 1971.
+The Tank ambush at Kushtia was a battle during the Indo-Pakistani war of 1971.
 It involved a small Pakistani force executing a highly effective ambush against a larger Indian force, leading to substantial losses and a delay in the Indian advance.

 Background

 The Battle of Kushtia occurred in East Pakistan (now Bangladesh) on December 9, 1971, during the attle during the Indo-Pakistani war.
 In this context, Pakistan's Eastern Front was under significant pressure, with Indian forces advancing rapidly through East Pakistan.
 The Indian 2nd Corps, under the command of Lieutenant General Raina, was tasked with securing key strategic points, including Khulna, Jessore, and Kushtia.

 The Pakistani 9th Infantry Division, commanded by Major General Ansari, was tasked with holding this front.
 However, the division was poorly coordinated, and its leadership was widely criticized for not organizing an effective defense.

 In the midst of this dire situation, a small force, including Pakistani tanks and infantry, set up an ambush that would prove to be a significant tactical success.